microsoft/coyote/docs/tutorials/testing-aspnet-service.md

 issue is that the controller first checks if the account exists and, if it does, it then updates it.
 But after the "does account exists check", the delete request could run, deleting the account!
 The update then tries to run which triggers the bug!
-Interestingly the non-coyote test run rarely finds this bug although it is possible to see it with teh ImageGallery web front end if you use multiple browser windows and do batch upload and delete operations in each.
+Interestingly the non-coyote test run rarely finds this bug although it is possible to see it with the ImageGallery web front end if you use multiple browser windows and do batch upload and delete operations in each.

 The `TestConcurrentAccountAndImageRequests` initializes the mocks and injects them into the ASP.NET